Use this SleepFoundation.org link for the most current discount on T&N + SNOOZ products

 An interior fan creates sleep-conducive white noise without generating any cold air, which is a problem with some competing models.
 The tone is adjustable using an outer twist dial, so sleepers can choose anywhere from a subtle hum to a deep, sonorous buzz.
 The volume has 10 different settings, which is helpful for people whose noise-blocking needs vary.
 The volume ranges from 46 to 87 dBA.

-The SNOOZ White Noise Sound Machine is backed by a 1-year limited warranty and a 100-night sleep trial.
+The machine is backed by a 1-year limited warranty and a 100-night sleep trial.
 As part of the T&N + SNOOZ exclusive partnership, the machine is available for purchase through Tuft & Needle.
+Customers can bundle their purchase with a nightstand or throw blanket.

 Use this SleepFoundation.org link for the most current discount on HoMedics products